CASIXx1/rails-docker-base/README.md

-# README
+# This is a template repository!

-This README would normally document whatever steps are necessary to get the application up and running.
+Settings for running Rails on Docker are written.

 ## Initial settings